shafni50/Airline-Management-System/README.md

 <h2>Done using C# with .Net Framework (Windows Form Application)</h2>
 </br>
-<ul list-type="square">Me an my group members made a simple Airline Management System for our Last Project in <u>Dilpoma in Software Engineering</u>
+<ul>Me an my group members made a simple Airline Management System for our Last Project in <b>Dilpoma in Software Engineering</b>
   <li>Conected to ms sql express database</li>
   <li>Only for Admin (Flight Officer)</li>
   <li>With Login and Register</li>